 Chapter 2: Getting Everything Installed

 In this chapter, we are going to walk through the process of downloading Ionic and installing all necessary dependencies for development.

 First, we need to start with a note about minimum requirements for building your app with the current release of Ionic.
-For the first releases, Ionic only works on recent iPhone and Android devices.
-We support iOS 6+, and Android 4.2+.
+Ionic only works on iPhone and Android devices (currently).
+We support iOS 6+, and Android 2.3+ (though we recommend 4.1+ for the best experience).
 However, since there are a lot of different Android devices, it's possible certain ones might not work.
 As always, we are looking for help testing and improving our device compatibility and would love help from the community on our GitHub project.

 You can develop Ionic apps on any operating system you prefer.
 In fact, Ionic has been developed at various times on Mac OS X, Linux, and Windows.
 However, right now you'll need to use the command line in order to follow this guide and you must have OS X in order to develop and deploy iPhone apps, so OS X is recommended if possible.

 First, we will go and install the most recent version of Apache Cordova, which will take our app and bundle it into a native wrapper to turn it into a traditional native app.